Steps to Finding the Right Dentist

-Finding a local dentist best suited to meet your particular dental needs requires an introduction to the various fields of dentistry.
-The more you understand the differences between the dental fields, the more successful you will be in your search for the right dentist or dentists in your local area.
+Finding a new dentist best suited to meet your particular dental needs requires an introduction to the various fields of dentistry.
+The more you understand the differences between the dental fields, the more successful you will be in your search.

-Usually, the best place to start your search is with a family or general dentist.
+Usually, the best place to start is with a family or general dentist.
 A general dentist is licensed to diagnose dental issues and oral conditions, develop treatment plans and provide certain treatments.
-When necessary, your local general and family dentists may refer you to a more specialized dental practitioner.
+When necessary, general dentists may refer you to a more specialized practitioner (like an orthodontist or prosthodontist).
 Qualified dentists are designated as either DDS (Doctor of Dental Surgery) or DMD (Doctor of Dental Medicine).

-A dental assistant may assist a dentist during a procedure, set up anesthesia, expose and develop radiographs or perform other general tasks.
-In accordance with U.S. law, dental hygienists and dental assistants must work under the supervision of a dentist.
+A dental assistant may assist during a procedure, set up anesthesia, expose and develop radiographs or perform other general tasks.
+In accordance with U.S. law, hygienists and assistants must work under the supervision of a dentist.

 12 Factors to Consider When Choosing a Dentist